ctrl-vi/cse480e-accessibility/GSBA Accessibility Assessment/Website Accessibility Assessment Reflection.md

 ### Problems you could only identify with manual testing using an accessibility technology?

+One of the issues I only caught while doing manual testing were when images had null/empty alt text.
+These are flagged as "positive" by the automatic technology, and only when I went through it and had it read the image aloud to me did I realize that I could not understand where it was taking me.

 ## Accessibility Technology Familiarity Competency

-### Screen Reader
+### Magnifier

 #### What is it?

+The magnifier is an access technology that has found its way into many piece of technology, including Windows 11 and 10 (according to this [Webpage on Microsoft's Support Page](https://support.microsoft.com/en-us/windows/use-magnifier-to-make-things-on-the-screen-easier-to-see-414948ba-8b1c-d3bd-8615-0e5e32204198)), as well as the

 #### What disabilities does it support?

+The manifier supports those with Visual Impairment, such as John Klatt [in this Youtube video from the University of Wisconsin](https://www.youtube.com/watch?v=4ZRVDgeMpXc).
+John Klatt has a form of muscular degeneration, and shows how different types of magnification work better/are less disorienting than others.

 #### What are its strengths and/or weaknesses?

+There is a wide variety of magnification softwares, including the ones demonstrated in the aforementioned Youtube video.
+This means that

 #### What happened when you tried it?

+I was very disoriented while using the screen magnification.
+It is hard to not know the broader context of the webpage, and I kept getting lost while navigating.
+It is extremely useful to have the entire webpage in my peripheral, and I missed having that while doing my own testing.

-### Switch Control
+### Screen Reader

 #### What is it?

-According to [Apple's website about Switch Control on Mac](https://support.apple.com/guide/mac-help/use-switch-control-mh43607/mac), switch control is a technology that allows a single button or joystick to be used and control the entirety of a Mac [1].
-It is also avaiable on iPhone, according to [Apple's website about Switch Control on iPhone](https://support.apple.com/guide/iphone/intro-to-switch-control-iphc9d32b862/ios).
+According to [this website by the American Foundation for the Blind about Screen Readers](https://www.afb.org/blindness-and-low-vision/using-technology/assistive-technology-products/screen-readers), screen readers are (broadly) a form of Access Technology that converts on-screen content (including text, image, video) into speech or a braille display.
+Users send different keys combinations (commands) in order to instruct the Screen Reader to read out different sections or do different actions.
+They range in price and are avaiable on all forms of computers and phones.

 #### What disabilities does it support?

-Again from Apple's website, Switch Control is for anyone with limited mobility [1].
-We can also see this in the
+The website also demonstrates how

 #### What are its strengths and/or weaknesses?

+According to [Joey G. on his personal blog](https://www.blindstreet.com/advantages-disadvantages-using-screen-reader-instead-braille/#google_vignette), screen readers

 #### What happened when you tried it?